Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Peter--Weyl decomposition and the unitary -design condition

-In this section, we provide the details of the passage from the Peter-Weyl decomposition on individual edges to the Clebsch-Gordan decomposition at each vertex, which was summarized in the main text.
+In this appendix we provide the details of the passage from the Peter--Weyl decomposition on individual edges to the Clebsch--Gordan decomposition at each vertex, and we derive the unitary $t$-design condition under which the discrete syndrome extraction is equivalent to the continuum operation.